How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 Polls are extremely useful to collect quick insights while also starting a discussion.
 You can use them more within groups rather than your wider public network to target a specific group of respondents.

-7 Best Practices For Your LinkedIn Company Page
+7 Best Practices for Your LinkedIn Company Page

 1. Complete Company Page Details: